 Day two is all about science.
 The group starts off the morning on the shores of Heart Lake brainstorming threats to our local waterbodies and then learning about stratification, turnover, and the aquatic food web.
 Once everyone undertstands the threats to our water, we learn about the different tests and data we can collect to assess those threats.
 We take vertical profiles of temperature, dissolved oxygen, specific conductance, and pH, as well as a surface and deep water sample that we analyze for nitrate, phosphorus, alkalinity, and chloride.
 The students also learn about Secchi depth and how to take a reading using a Secchi disk.
 After collecting data on Heart Lake, we load up our boats and equipment and head off to Mirror Lake.
 Before heading out on Mirror Lake we usually visit with one of the Adirondack Watershed Institute's Watershed Stewards to learn about aquatic invasive species.
 After a full day on the water collecting data, we travel back to the Adirondack Mountain Club's Wilderness Campground to cook dinner.
 Under fading light, we graph our data collected for the day and discussed the differences between the two lakes and how we can address the threats facing Mirror Lake.

 After a full day of learning about water chemistry, we transition to learning about the organisms that live in our rivers and streams and how we can use them to assess the health of aquatic ecosystems.
-As a group, we sample and identify the benthic macroinvertebrates found in Marcy Brook.
+As a group, we sample and identify minnows in Heart Lake and benthic macroinvertebrates found in the East Branch Ausable River in Keene.
 Using this information, we run our data through a number of indices to assess the quality of the water.
+New this year, we added snorkeling to the agenda to help the teens get an up-close look at the vibrant aquatic life that calls our lakes home.

 Day 4: Being Good Stewards